florentb/idisappear/README.md

-# I DISAPPEAR
+# i disappear

-"I DISAPPEAR" is a photograph that captures Boris's face with 20,000 pixels.
-The photo was taken in Paris on November 11, 2003.
-The number 20,000 represents roughly the number of days Boris has left to live.
-If Boris lives to 88, which is 20,000 days from the photo's date, he will be nearing the end of his life.

-This photo is now available under the name [idisappear.net](http://www.idisappear.net/), and we have programmed a daily random replacement of a pixel in the photograph with a white one.
+> This photograph contains 20,000 pixels.
+>
+> Since September 22nd, 2004, each day, a pixel of this photo is replaced by a white pixel.
+>

-In 20,000 days, his face will have 20,000 white pixels, and on that day, it will have disappeared.
+> In 20,000 days, the 20,000 pixels of this photo will be white, and my face will have disappeared completely.
+>
+> 20,000 days, that means 54 years.
+>
+> In 54 years, I will be close to death.

+© Boris du Boullay

+---

 **[www.idisappear.net](http://www.idisappear.net/)**

+**conception - réalisation**
+Boris du Boullay
+lesfilmsminute.com

+**programmation - réalisation**
+Florent Bourgeois

+**photographie**
+Fabien Lainé

 ## Development